-The editorial board of the scientific professional edition Ukrainian Antarctic Journal accepts for publication scientific papers, short reports, reviews and reviews commissioned by the editorial board that comply with the following rules.
+The Editorial Board of the scientific professional edition Ukrainian Antarctic journal (UAJ) accepts for publication scientific papers, short notes, reviews that comply with the following rules.
 The author is responsible for the scientific content of the article.

 General requirements for manuscripts

-Manuscripts of scientific articles, short reports, reviews by request of the editorial board and reviews that have not been published before and are not under consideration in other editions are accepted for publication in the journal.
+Manuscripts of scientific articles, short notes, reviews that have not been published before and are not under consideration in other editions are accepted for publication in the journal.
 The manuscript should be submitted in English via UAJ web-site http://uaj.uac.gov.ua .
-Publisher’s agreement should be submitted along with the manuscript, which comes into force from the date of the decision to submit the manuscript for publication.
+Along with the manuscript, there should be submitted the Author’s agreement which comes into force from the date of the decision to submit the manuscript for publication.

-The maximum length of an article should not exceed 16 pages including a list of references, tables, captions to figures, abstracts in English (up to 60,000 characters), reviews - up to 10 pages, short messages and reviews - up to 6 pages.
-Articles should involve extended structured abstracts (annotations) reflecting the main content of the work.
+The maximum length of an article should not exceed 25 pages including a list of references, tables, captions to figures, abstract in English, review - up to 10 pages, short notes - up to 6 pages.
+Articles should contain extended structured abstracts (annotations) reflecting the main content of the work.

 Requirements for manuscript design